What An Insect Can Teach Us About Adapting To Stress

 Realizing that you have "a vocabulary of selves" you can become, Barrett says, can be empowering.
 "It doesn't allow other people to define who you are.
 You get to be the author of who you are.
 Your brain is the one that's making the choices."

 According to Barrett, "You aren't who you are all the time.
 You are who you are in a given situation."
-You might be a locust in one setting.
-And a grasshopper in another.
+You might be a locust in one setting, and a grasshopper in another.

-The locusts by the way, have embraced the idea.
-As soon as the drought is over, they go back to their own corners as their shy, solitary bright green selves.
+The locusts, by the way, have embraced the idea.
+As soon as the drought is over, they go back to their own corners as their shy, solitary, bright green selves.